superfly/docs/flyctl/cmd/flyctl_ssh_console.md

-Connect to a running instance of the current app; with -select, choose instance from list.
+Connect to a running instance of the current app.

 ## Usage
 ~~~
-flyctl ssh console [<host>] [flags]
+flyctl ssh console [flags]
 ~~~

 ## Options

 ~~~
-  -a, --app string       App name to operate on
+  -a, --app string       Application name
   -C, --command string   command to run on SSH session
-  -c, --config string    Path to an app config file or directory containing one (default "./fly.toml")
   -h, --help             help for console
-  -p, --probe            test WireGuard connection after establishing
+  -o, --org string       The organization to operate on
   -r, --region string    Region to create WireGuard connection in
   -s, --select           select available instances
 ~~~